 Mobile app quality can be broken down into four equally important areas described below.

-App performance measures the technical aspects of your mobile app’s quality.
+Application performance monitoring measures the technical aspects of your mobile app’s quality.
 Bad performance can make a mobile app unusable and users won’t hesitate to delete it.
 Here are a few key aspects of performance:

 - Speed: Performance relies greatly on how fast things are executed by the mobile app.
 Speed in this instance has to do with screen transition speeds and how fast everything loads.
 If your app takes a longer than usual amount of time to start, users will notice.